gbus23/rag_market/README.md

   --partitions 1

 Describe a Topic
+Bash

 bin/kafka-topics.sh \
   --bootstrap-server localhost:9092 \
   --describe \
   --topic news_raw

 Delete a Topic
+Bash

 bin/kafka-topics.sh \
   --bootstrap-server localhost:9092 \
   --delete \
   --topic news_raw

-Recreate it if needed.
+# The topic must be recreated if needed after this operation.

 4. Consuming Data

-Consume messages from the beginning of the topic:
+Consume Messages from the Beginning

+The consumer will display all messages, including those published before it started.
+Bash

 bin/kafka-console-consumer.sh \
   --bootstrap-server localhost:9092 \
   --topic news_raw \
   --from-beginning

-Consume only new messages:
+Consume Only New Messages

+The consumer will only display messages published after it starts.
+Bash

 bin/kafka-console-consumer.sh \
   --bootstrap-server localhost:9092 \